hyperbx/Marathon/README.md

 - Yes, the key features to at least modify the contents of the archives.

 ### LUB Decompiling (needs work)
 - Sonic '06 Toolkit currently uses a Java-based Lua decompiler.
-It would be beneficial to write a Lua decompiler in C than depend on Java as a requirement.
+It would be more beneficial to write a Lua decompiler in C, rather than depending on Java as a requirement.

 ### XNO Converting (done) and XNM Pairing
 - Likely using the same method as last time to convert these files, but improving XNM pairing as it can be rather tedious.